Joseph Lister: Simpson's attack

 Pirrie described using the acid for burn treatment.

 Sampson Gamgee documented the early use of carbolic acid in Paris.

-In December, two further letters were published in The Lancet, the first by a young physician Arthur Hensman who credited Lister with an original technique that he considered of a practical use.
-The second later was more assertive declaring that Listers technique was not described by the use of that acid but by way it was applied, affirming that the technique was important.
+In December, two further letters were published in The Lancet.
+The first was by young physician Arthur Hensman, who credited Lister with an original technique that he considered of a practical use.
+The second letter was more assertive, declaring that Lister's technique was not described by the use of that acid but by way it was applied, affirming that the technique was important.

 First experimentalist

-The first experimentalist surgeon to question the validity of the airborne microorganisms hypothesis, i.e. the Listers germ theory, was professor of clinical medicine at Edinburgh University John Hughes Bennett.
+The first experimentalist surgeon to question the validity of the airborne microorganisms hypothesis, i.e. the Lister germ theory, was professor of clinical medicine at Edinburgh University John Hughes Bennett.
 In a 17 January 1868 lecture for the Royal College of Surgeons of Edinburgh Bennett advanced The Atmospheric Germ Theory, agreeing with the theories of Félix Archimède Pouchet, professor of natural history at the University of Rouen, who believed in spontaneous generation of life.
 Bennett attacked Pasteur's experimental foundations of germ theory and called him a mere chemist.
-Bennett described his own theory of molecular degeneration to explain how microorganisms transformed old tissue into new tissue by the action of molecules.
-Bennett taught that molecules rather than cells were the foundational building blocks of tissue and that microorganisms could be spontaneously created from different combinations of molecules.
-In his view, each molecule had a specific function, i.e. certain molecules were destructive to tissue, while others constructed tissue.

-Bennett believed that diseases developed from the physical properties of the air, such as its density or changes in temperature.
-Bennett believed that the germs that Pasteur captured could not be identified as organic organisms.
-The components of this dust were also found in minerals and they were either lint, debris from clothing, vegetable matter or pieces of seeds.
-Bennett particularly disagreed about temperature.
-Pasteur stated that germs died when heated to 30 degrees above boiling, and also from extreme cold.
-In the lecture, he referred to Pouchet's experiments duplicating Pasteur's, and refuted Pasteur's conclusions.
-Bennett did not realise that Pasteur had proved his theory by both isolating the germs and stopping them from reappearing.
-In his experiments, Bennett reported that he "proved" that germs generate spontaneously, so therefore one could never create a germ-free environment.
+Pasteur described an experiment in 1861, where he had boiled a meat broth in a swan neck flask; the bend in the neck of the flask prevented falling particles from reaching the broth, while still allowing the free flow of air.
+The flask remained free of growth for an extended period.
+When the flask was turned so that particles could fall down the bends, the broth quickly became clouded.
+This showed that if air was prevented from entering the flask, then no microorganisms would appear, while conversely, if air was introduced leading to dust getting in, microorganisms would appear.
+This confirmed that the spontaneous generation theory was false.
+Bennet believed that the germs that Pasteur captured could not be identified as organic organisms. as he couldn't see them, stating "Where are these little beasts?
+Show them to us, and we shall believe in them.
+Has anyone seen them yet?".